fbrainlytcs/Advertising-Portfolio-Project_Analyzing-Google-Ads-Sales-Data/README.md

 •	_Average Cost Per Acquisition (CPA)_: $32.95 * Overall Conversion Rate: 4.92%

 2. __Strategic Insights by Segment__<br>
-<ins>A. Device Performance: The Cross-Platform Advantage</ins>
+<ins>A. Device Performance: The Cross-Platform Advantage</ins><br>
 One of the most striking findings is the stability of the performance across all user platforms.
-While many companies see a "Mobile-only" or "Desktop-only" success, the revenue is evenly distributed:
+While many companies see a "Mobile-only" or "Desktop-only" success, the revenue is evenly distributed:<br>
 •	_Desktop_: Leads with a 7.00x ROAS and the lowest CPA ($32.67).
 This remains our highest-intent platform.
 •	_Tablet & Mobile_: Following closely at 6.98x and 6.94x respectively.
    Note: _This suggests the landing pages and checkout processes are excellently optimized for all screen sizes, providing           a resilient foundation for scaling_.
-<ins>B. Keyword Efficiency: Revenue Drivers</ins>
+<ins>B. Keyword Efficiency: Revenue Drivers</ins><br>
-The keyword analysis reveals a strong focus on high-intent educational queries:
+The keyword analysis reveals a strong focus on high-intent educational queries:<br>
    1.	"data analytics course": Highest ROI keyword (7.12x ROAS).
    2.	"learn data analytics": Highest total revenue driver ($608k).
    3.	"data anaytics training": Exceptional efficiency with over 2,400 conversions.

 3. __Data Integrity & Analytical Rigor__<br>
 The raw data contained significant noise, including four variations of campaign names and multiple geographical misspellings (e.g., "Hydrebad").
 By consolidating these into a single "Data Analytics Course" campaign, we discovered that the performance is much more centralized and stable than fragmented reporting would suggest.